miguelpaz/jlab/google_sheets_strings_tutorial.md

-# Handling data in Google Sheets
+# Using formulas for strings in Google Sheets

 Google Sheets is a great tool to work with your data.
 You can store it, clean it, organize it, manipulate it, analyze it, scrape webpages with it and download it in several formats.